Have you Been Charged with Burglary in Georgia?

 Bond for Burglary

 In most cases, the magistrate court has the authority to set a bond.
-However, in cases involving burglary, only a superior court judge can set the bond.
-As a result, bond will not be automatically set after an arrest.
-Your Georgia Burglary Lawyer must file a motion for bond in Superior Court.
+However, in cases involving burglary when combined with additional more serious charges or you are already on probate or parole for certain offenses, only a superior court judge can set the bond.
+As a result, your case may need a bond motion in either magistrate or superior court because many judges will not issue a bond in burglary cases without first examining the evidence and reviewing it.
+Even when a magistrate court can set the bond, they may not in serious cases and your Georgia Burglary Lawyer must file a motion for bond in Magistrate/Superior Court.
 Unfortunately, it can then take several weeks to get a hearing before the Superior Court.
 During this time, the accused will remain in jail until there is a hearing.
-Your Burglary Lawyer in Georgia can also seek a consent bond through negotiations with the District Attorney assigned to the case.
-If the DA agrees to bond, then that consent bond order can be presented to a Superior Court judge without having to wait on a hearing date.

 Burglary as Seen Through Case Law in Georgia